The Best Graduation Projects of Architecture Students of Baltic States 2023

 The graduation works are evaluated by the jury, consisting of licensed architects who are not involved in teaching architecture at any of the participating schools in Estonia, Latvia or Lithuania.

-LV - Dina Suhanova, board member of the Latvian Association of Architects (LAS)
+LV - Dina Suhanova, architect, researcher at Art Academy of Latvia and a board member of the Latvian Association of Architects

 EE - Kristel Niisuke, architect at NIKITA ATIKIN